flennerhag/mlens/docs/index.rst

 If you are new to ML-Ensemble, check out the :ref:`getting-started` and :ref:`ensemble-tutorial`.
 For more detailed examples, see the :ref:`memory` and :ref:`scaling` section.
-Performance testamonials can be found in the :ref:`here <benchmarks>`.
+Performance testimonials can be found in the :ref:`here <benchmarks>`.

 If you would like to get involved, don't hesitate to reach out on Github_ !